zaidajani/virtual-event-starter-kit/README.md

 ### Demo: https://demo.vercel.events

-This virtual event starter kit was used to run [Next.js Conf 2020](https://nextjs.org/2020/conf), which had almost 40,000 live attendees.
+This virtual event starter kit was used to run [Social Fest 2020](https://nextjs.org/2020/conf), which had almost 40,000 live attendees.
 It includes the following features:

 - Multiple stages with an embedded YouTube stream
 - Sponsor expo, including individual virtual booths
-- Career Fair, allowing attendees to network and find job opportunties
+- Career Fair, allowing attendees to network and play games
 - Ticket registration and generation
 - Speaker pages and bios
 - Schedule